Divide-By-0/blog/content/posts/movies.md

 - **3 Billboards Outside Ebbing Missouri**: 10/10.
 It has an excellent unique plot from the get-go, and sets up a really unique protagonist/antagonist arc.
 Standout indie film.

 - **Arrival**: 7/10.
 While the visuals put it a notch above the book, I thought the movie editorialization from the book to add a “reason” for the events hurt the story.
-It gets rid of my favorite part -- the romanticness and idealism of the completely selfless.
+It gets rid of my favorite part -- the romantic idealism of the completely selfless.
 Perhaps if I'd watched this independently of the short story, I'd like it more.

 - **Everything Everywhere All at Once**: 9/10.
 A24's standout movie; absurdist comedy.
 Excellent indie filmmaking and reflection on themes of parental empathy and nihilism.
 Am pretty happy I watched it with my family, we had a lot to talk about afterwards (though the hot dog scenes were not particularly comfortable lol).
 I think this is the only absurdist film I've really liked: they did a great job on keeping a compelling narrative that conveyed the emotional punches they wanted to convey.